Explore Courses

 For Reading Comprehension, you need to keep these pointers in mind:

-3. These passages have topics related to humanities, social sciences, biological sciences, or physical sciences.
+3. These passages have topics related to the humanities, social sciences, biological sciences, or physical sciences.
 They are sometimes related to business aspects as well.

-GMAT Reading Comprehension Question Types
+Format of GMAT Reading Comprehension

 You will find many options for the free GMAT reading comprehension practice test questions.
 Here are some pointers regarding the GMAT reading comprehension practice questions:

-• Passages on business topics cover aspects like company and consumer behavior and tougher questions emphasising economic strategies, theories, and global trade.
+• Passages on business topics cover aspects like company and consumer behavior and tougher questions emphasizing economic strategies, theories, and global trade.
 These passages often usher in varied opinions, research insights, and views regarding particular issues.
 Some crucial concepts here include free trade, tariffs, demand and supply, unemployment, economies of scale, inflation, and more.

 Recommended Reads:

-GMAT Exam PreparationHow to Score 700 in GMAT
+GMAT Exam Preparation How to Score 700 in GMAT

-GMAT Exam FeesGMAT Preparation Books
+GMAT Exam Fees GMAT Preparation Books

 How Many Times GMAT Exam is Conducted in a Year